-The Dynavap is a palm-sized thermal extraction device or dry herb vaporizer.
-It’s a battery-free and smoke-free way to consume herbs, oils, and other botanicals – like cannabis.
+The Dynavap is a palm-sized thermal extraction device.
+Dynavap dry herb vaporizers are a battery-free and smoke-free way to consume herbs, oils, and other botanicals – like cannabis.

-I’ve put together this article and video to serve as an introductory crash course on Dynavap vaporizers and the Dynaverse of experiences.
+I’ve put together this article and video as an introductory crash course on Dynavap vaporizers and the Dynaverse of experiences.

 - Starting Dynavap Configurations